 Grab a gallon ziploc bag, prop it up in a big glass, roll the edges down, and dump all that batter in.
 Press out the extra air and zip it up.
 Snip one corner off.
 Look at that, you’ve got a piping bag!
 You’re doing great.

 Step five: Heat some oil.
 Heat up about an inch of oil in a high-sided pan.
 Put an apron on in case the oil pops at you.
-If you have a thermometer, you want that oil to get to about 360°F. If you don’t, then just dip the handle of a wooden spoon (or a wooden takeout chopstick, if you have one in the back of your silverware drawer) into the oil.
+If you have a thermometer, you want that oil to get to about 360°F. If you don’t, then just dip the handle of a wooden spoon (or a wooden takeout chopstick – I use metal ones at home but save the wooden ones just for this) into the oil.
 If the oil picks up a steady bubble, you’re in the right zone.
 If you get a BONKERS bubble, back the heat off.
 If there are no bubbles, you’re too cold.

 Step six: Time to fry.
 Use your piping bag to steadily drizzle the batter into the oil.
 You can do a messy, overlapping spiral, or a spiderweb, or a messy squiggle.
 It doesn’t really matter as long as the batter overlaps itself.
 You want to use about a quarter of a cup of batter at a time, and only do one cake at a time.
 Let it fry for a couple of minutes, then flip it over.
 It should be golden-brown on both sides.